 When I was a brand-new stay at home mom looking for ways to make money online, I had no idea how to get started.

 So I just experimented with different freelance services to see what worked.

-I spent some time as a VA before I locked in on what I was really best at: freelance writing.
+I spent some time as a virtual assistant before I locked in on what I was really best at: freelance writing.

 One of the more popular freelancing services right now is blogging.
-If that’s something you’re interested in, I have an easy-to-follow tutorial you’ll want to check out on how to start a blog with Siteground.
+(And if that’s something you’re interested in, I have an easy-to-follow tutorial you’ll want to check out on how to start a blog with Siteground.)

 It’s possible to make money (and a lot of it if you’re able to grow your audience).
 But blogging is a long game and for most bloggers, it takes time for money to start rolling in consistently.

 If you’re a stay at home mom who’s trying to make extra money to balance your family budget or build a full-time income online, you might be looking for something with faster results.

 That’s where offering freelance services comes in.
 As you go through this list, take note of what stands out to you.